kskchaitanya1993/Rectangle-Packing/README.md

   - Download the complete folder
   - Change the instance.txt file to what ever rectangle values you want to pack
   - Open command prompt (windows) or terminal (linux)
+  - Type in javac RectPack.java to compile
-  - Type in java RectPack
+  - Type in java RectPack to execute
   - A window will pop up showing you with the solution and also print the solution in the terminal/cmd